Atom-Copilot/.github/profile/README.md

 - **Scalable Training:** What sets ATOM AI apart is its adaptability.
 Users can enhance its capabilities by adding to its training, tailoring it to specific requirements and continually expanding its knowledge base.

-## Explore ATOM AI!
+## Explore Atom Copilot!

-If you're interested in harnessing the power of Atom, you can explore it further on our website at [atomaisolutions.com](https://www.atomaisolutions.com).
+If you're interested in harnessing the power of Atom, you can explore it further on our website at [atomcopilot.com](https://www.atomcopilot.com).
 It's your gateway to a world of intelligent solutions. 🚀

 ---